How do reviews of TV shows with diverse casting compare to those without?

 Reviews of shows with diverse casting

-We also found that reviews of diverse TV shows were 2.9x more likely to describe performances and storylines as authentic, realistic and accurate compared to less diverse shows.
+We also found that reviews of TV shows with diverse casting were 2.9x more likely to describe performances and storylines as authentic, realistic and accurate compared to less diverse shows.
 What’s clear is that audiences want authenticity.
 They want to see realistic depictions of characters onscreen, not offensive stereotypes.
 While certain genres may deviate from reality, genuine representation is still necessary in the eyes of viewers.

 Brave and bold

-Another insight that we discovered was that reviews of shows that featured a diverse cast were more emotional.
+Another audience insight that we discovered was that reviews of shows that featured diverse casting were more emotional.
 Our analysis identified emotions such as fear, sadness, frustration, contentment, worry and bravery throughout this data – whereas only two emotions were detected in reviews of shows with a non-diverse cast.